Kyle Howkins

-He began his career at West Bromwich Albion, and enjoyed loan spells at Kidderminster Harriers, Mansfield Town, Cambridge United and Port Vale, before he joined Newport County on a permanent deal in June 2019.
+He began his career at West Bromwich Albion and enjoyed loan spells at Kidderminster Harriers, Mansfield Town, Cambridge United and Port Vale, before he joined Newport County on a permanent deal in June 2019.
 He joined Solihull Moors on loan in January 2021.
+He signed with Hereford in July 2023, following a two-year absence from the game as he recovered from an ACL injury.

 Career

 West Bromwich Albion

 Howkins began his career with West Bromwich Albion.
 He joined the club at the age of 11 before progressing through the academy.
 He signed scholarship forms, which eventually progressed through a third year.
 In January 2017, Howkins signed a professional contract to keep him at The Hawthorns until 2019.

 On 23 October 2015, Howkins joined National League side Kidderminster Harriers on a 28-day youth loan.
 He made his league debut for the "Carpetmen" six days later, in a 1–0 win over Woking at Aggborough.
-He managed to establish himself in the first-team alongside Kelvin Langmead, with Jordan Tunnicliffe out injured, and was described by manager Dave Hockaday as "a lot of a monster, never mind a bit of a monster ... he's a big daft, galloot!
+He managed to establish himself in the first-team alongside Kelvin Langmead, with Jordan Tunnicliffe out injured, and was described by managerDave Hockaday as "a lot of a monster, never mind a bit of a monster ... he's a big daft, galloot!
 He's got great height, he's a great athlete, he's big, he's strong he's up for the fight".
 Coach Darren Moore said that "he's learning invaluable lessons of the game" playing in Kiddy's relegation fight.
 His loan spell was extended until January, and he scored his first goal in senior football in a 2–1 defeat to Cheltenham Town on Boxing Day.
 He went on to make a total of ten appearances before being recalled by his parent club on 4 January.

 Howkins joined League Two side Mansfield Town on loan in July 2016.
 He made his debut in the English Football League in a 3–2 victory at Newport County in the opening game of the season on 6 August.
-However he suffered a hamstring injury in an EFL Trophy Group Stage defeat to Doncaster Rovers on 30 August and was sidelined for a month.
+However, he suffered a hamstring injury in an EFL Trophy Group Stage defeat to Doncaster Rovers on 30 August and was sidelined for a month.
 This led "Stags" boss Adam Murray to sign Alex Iacovitti on loan from Nottingham Forest to provide cover at centre-back.
-After returning to fitness he was sent-off for a second bookable offence in a 4–0 loss at Portsmouth.
+After returning to fitness he was sent off for a second bookable offence in a 4–0 loss at Portsmouth.
 After extending his loan spell at Field Mill until the end of the 2016–17 season, Howkins soon suffered an injury that kept him out for two months.
 He ended the campaign with a total of 20 appearances to his name.
 Speaking in February, manager Steve Evans said that Howkins had "been excellent in all honesty... he's got a lot to do to become a Premier League player but he's on the right track".